Connect Power BI

 Access Key/Secret | Token-based authentication | Recommended for Power BI |

-When Tallyfy provisions your Analytics subscription, you’ll receive two distinct credential sets:
+When Tallyfy activates your Analytics subscription, you get two credential sets.
+Keep them straight:

-- AWS IAM Login (username/password) - Use only for accessing the AWS web console
+- AWS IAM Login (username/password) - Only for the AWS web console

-- Access Key and Secret Access Key - Use specifically for connecting Power BI and other BI tools
+- Access Key and Secret Access Key - These are your Power BI connection keys

 - Power BI Desktop installed on your computer